DanchukIvan/byteflow/docs/about/tutorial/step_1.md

 Creating an entry point into the application and register the resource:

 ??? info "About example"
-    You can test Yass on a different API and with different parameters of all classes, not limited to what is presented in the Tutorial.
+    You can test Byteflows on a different API and with different parameters of all classes, not limited to what is presented in the Tutorial.

 ``` py
 app = EntryPoint()